syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 documentation: ug
 ---

-# Add, Remove and Edit Annotations
+# Add, Remove and Edit Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 This section will go through the various functions available in the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) for adding, removing and  editing annotations in a PDF document.

-## Add Annotations to a PDF Document
+## Add annotations to a PDF document

 This section will go through how to add annotations to a PDF document programmatically.

-### Add Annotations Programmatically
+### Add annotations programmatically

-You can add a new annotation to the PDF document programmatically by creating an annotation instance and providing it as a parameter to the `AddAnnotation` method.
+You can add a new annotation to the PDF document programmatically by creating an annotation instance and providing it as a parameter to the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method.
 The following example shows how to create an instance of a circle annotation and add it to the PDF document.
 Similarly, you can create and add other types of annotation.

 {% tabs %}
 {% highlight c# %}